 Apache Spark is delivered based on the Apache License, a free and liberal software license that allows you to use, modify, and share any Apache software product for personal, research, commercial, or open source development purposes for free.
 Thus, you can use Apache Spark with no enterprise pricing plan to worry about.

-We know that when you choose to get a Data Analytics Software it’s vital not only to learn how experts evaluate it in their reviews, but also to find out if the real clients and businesses that purchased these solutions are actually content with the service.
-Because of that need we’ve devised our behavior-based Customer Satisfaction Algorithm™ that gathers customer reviews, comments and Apache Spark reviews across a broad range of social media sites.
-The information is then displayed in a simple to understand form revealing how many people had positive and negative experience with Apache Spark.
-With that information at your disposal you will be ready to make an informed purchasing decision that you won’t regret.
+We are aware that when you decide to get a Data Analytics Software it’s important not only to see how professionals evaluate it in their reviews, but also to check whether the actual people and businesses that bought these solutions are genuinely content with the product.
+Because of that need we’ve devised our behavior-based Customer Satisfaction Algorithm™ that collects customer reviews, comments and Apache Spark reviews across a wide array of social media sites.
+The data is then featured in an easy to digest format indicating how many users had positive and negative experience with Apache Spark.
+With that information at your disposal you will be prepared to make an informed purchasing choice that you won’t regret.

 Devices Supported